Cedric Gibbons: Legacy

 Gibbons' set designs, particularly those in such films as Born to Dance (1936) and Rosalie (1937), heavily inspired motion picture theater architecture in the late 1930s through 1950s.

-Among the classic examples are the Loma Theater in San Diego, the Crest theaters in Long Beach and Fresno, and the Culver Theater in Culver City, some of which are still extant.
-The style is sometimes referred to as Art Deco or as Art Moderne.
-The style is also found in the theaters that were managed by the Skouras brothers, whose designer Carl G. Moeller used the sweeping scroll-like details in his creations.
+Among the classic examples are the Loma Theater in San Diego, the Crest theaters in Long Beach, California and Fresno, California, and the Culver Theater in Culver City, California, some of which are still extant.
+The style sometimes is referred to as Art Deco or as Art Moderne.
+The style is found in the theaters that were managed by the Skouras brothers, whose designer Carl G. Moeller used the sweeping scroll-like details in his creations.

-The iconic Oscar statuettes that Gibbons designed, which were first awarded in 1929, are still being presented to winners at Academy Awards ceremonies each year.
+The iconic Oscar statuettes that Gibbons designed, which were first awarded in 1929, still are being presented to winners at Academy Awards ceremonies each year.

 Gibbons was inducted into the Art Directors Guild Hall of Fame in February 2005.